MaterializeInc/terraform-provider-materialize/docs/resources/source_webhook.md

 page_title: "materialize_source_webhook Resource - terraform-provider-materialize"
 subcategory: ""
 description: |-
   A webhook source describes a webhook you want Materialize to read data from.
+This resource is deprecated and will be removed in a future release.
+Please use materialize_source_table_webhook instead.
 ---

 # materialize_source_webhook (Resource)

 A webhook source describes a webhook you want Materialize to read data from.
+This resource is deprecated and will be removed in a future release.
+Please use materialize_source_table_webhook instead.

 ## Example Usage